 Anyone who knows me will know that I’ve always been a bit of a water baby.
 Perhaps it’s because I grew up on an island.
-Or maybe it’s because I’ve been going swimming since I was just a tot.
+Maybe it’s because I’ve been going swimming since I was just a tot.

 Whatever the reason, I love being around water and have never exactly been afraid to get my feet wet (see proof below…) .